-1000 days ago, these keys landed in my hands and I was suddenly the owner of an Alto trailer.
+1000 days ago, these keys landed in my hands and I was suddenly the owner of an Alto 1743 trailer from Safari Condo.
 For better or for worse, Breeze joined the traveling show, securely hitched to the back of Bella.
 Sitting nervously in the driver’s seat, I drove the longest mile of my life, down to the KOA, where I breathed a sigh of relief when I turned off the engine in my pull-through spot.
 I had arrived at my first camping spot.

 Since then, the traveling trio been through a lot as far as stuff goes:

 - 2 broken windshields

 - 1 hand blowout

 I’ve made a lot of changes in my outside gear:

 - From sand to dirt to rocks, keeping the ground outside the Alto from getting in can be a challenge.
 I tried big folding patio cloths from Walmart and Camping World, smaller roll-up plastic rugs from Amazon, and finally fell in total like with the mesh ground cover sold by Safari Condo.
 It folds up easily, one person can shake it clean, and it looks nice while letting sand and dirt fall through.
 (You can see it in the third photo below.)

 - The lightweight nylon Pahaque awning provides more privacy but it was wicked hard for a single person to put up.
 I switched to the new/old Safari Condo awning.
 Three poles, five guy lines and its up in 5 minutes, down in 3.
 Way easier for me.

 - On the other side of the Alto, I added a keder rail last summer.
 (OK, the service department at Safari Condo did the work here).
 This month, I worked with a sailmaker to create an aluminet shade that slides on easily and protects the 12v fridge from heat when that side of the Alto is in the sun.